 Vaccine Safety Concerns Shut Down Immunization Campaign In Philippines

-The world's only vaccine against dengue has hit a roadblock.
-And this complication is causing some countries to restrict use of the vaccine.
+The world's only vaccine against dengue has hit a roadblock, and this complication is causing some countries to restrict use of the vaccine.

-Sanofi-Pasteur, the French company that manufactures the shot, raised new safety concerns last week about the vaccine.
+Sanofi Pasteur, the French company that manufactures the shot, raised new safety concerns last week about the vaccine.
 In response, the Philippines suspended a mass immunization campaign, which has already given one dose of the vaccine to more than 700,000 children.
 And the Brazilian government has tightened restrictions on the shot.

-The vaccine — called Dengavaxia — raises the risk of a deadly form of dengue for people who have never been exposed to the virus, Sanofi-Pasteur wrote Wednesday in a statement.
+The vaccine — called Dengvaxia — raises the risk of a deadly form of dengue for people who have never been exposed to the virus, Sanofi Pasteur wrote Wednesday in a statement.
 The company says it discovered the complication after analyzing data from a six-year study.

 "For those not previously infected by dengue virus ... the analysis found that in the longer term, more cases of severe disease could occur following vaccination upon a subsequent dengue infection," the company said in a press release.